FIU-SCIS-Senior-Projects/Betwixt-1.0/README.md

 ### `/client` 🖥

-Front-end code is located in the `/client` folder.
+Front-end code is located in the `master` branch.
 Run the following commands to get it running:

 ```bash
 $ npm install